Chaaampy/html-skeleton/README.md

 ## SPECS

-- For LESS : Any LESS stuff so the style.less could minify and compile into the style.css
+- For LESS : Any LESS stuff so the style.less could minify and compile into the style.min.css
 - For the JS : Any minifier stuff so the main.js could minify correctly into the main.min.js